-It has a high smoking point of around 450°F making it suitable for heat styling and contains a significant amount of vitamin E.
+Cottonseed oil has a high smoking point of around 450°F making it suitable for heat styling and contains a good amount of vitamin E.

-Why is Cottonseed Oil Bad
+Is Cottonseed Oil Bad for You?

-If you would like to know more about how to use natural oils for specific purposes to get more effective use out of them, you may want to check out How to Grow Hair Healthy & Long with Natural Oils.
+If you would like to know more about how to use healthy natural oils for specific purposes to get more effective use out of them, you may want to check out How to Grow Hair Healthy & Long with Natural Oils.